owncloud/docs/README.md

 ## HTML to PDF

-At the moment, the native generation creating pdf from a component is broken and will be fixed when updating to Antora 3.
+At the moment, creating a pdf from a component via Antora is broken and will be fixed when updating to Antora 3.
 In the meanwhile a workaround is provided, see the [HTML to PDF](./docs/html-to-pdf.md) description.